 About half of this area belongs to Lithuania, while the other half stretches south to the Province of Kaliningrad that belongs to Russia.
 Almost the entire Lithuanian side is a protected nature reserve, Curonian Spit National Park.
 It’s also a UNESCO World Heritage Site.

 Having spent many summers here as a child, I might be biased.
-But to me, Curonian Spit is the most beautiful part of Lithuania.
+But to me, Curonian Spit is the most beautiful part of Lithuania and in the entire Baltic region.
 It’s also one of the most unique places in Europe where you can still find pristine, untouched nature.

 Endless pine tree forests, vast landscapes of impressive sand dunes, beautiful beaches, and picturesque fishermen’s villages will make you think that you stepped into a real-life painting.
 It sometimes feels like a place where time stood still, especially if you visit in the lower season.
 Further below, you can read more about what there is to see and do on the Lithuanian side of the Curonian Spit.
 Find out!